kshaffer/theory3/week15.md

 **Upload your finished timelines (either the .v2t files or PDF/image files of the paper timelines) and paper (PDF file) or video to the Theory 3 D2L dropbox (under Content >> Final).** If you do your timelines in Variations Audio Timeliner, there is no need to upload the audio files, just the .v2t files.

+##### Option 2

+Choose a sonata-form movement by Mozart, Beethoven, or Haydn that you know well but would like to understand more deeply.
+Without possible timeline guides from me, perform the same analysis as Option 1.
+Submit following the same procedure.

+***If you choose Option 2, you must get your piece approved by me by Friday, December 11, noon.***

 #### Sonata reassessments ####